panieldark/reddit-clone/README.md

 **Stir**ring the pot with this one.

-React, Node, GraphQL, TypeScript, Postgres.
+Stack: React, Node, GraphQL, TypeScript, Postgres.

+Probably: Docker, Next.js, Apollo, Redis, TypeGraphQL?